 Overriding the default for a particular item

-You are also able to edit individual gift cards that have been sold to modify their specific expiry dates, for example, to extend a date:
+You are also able to edit individual gift cards that have been sold to modify their specific validity dates, for example, to extend an expiration date:

 Redeeming expired/not yet valid gift cards

 When redeeming in-store and there is an expiry date on a gift card, by default, it is a softly enforced expiry date.
 This means you and your staff can still redeem an expired gift card, but they do see a warning message:

 If you need to enforce compliance in-store, you can disable the ability to redeem expired/invalid gift cards per-user by editing their profiles in the dashboard: